What causes the wheeze ?

 Is this asthma ?

 Asthma is similar, and many health professionals will call this asthma.
 However the main difference is that those children with genuine asthma will cough and wheeze when exposed to non viral triggers.
 These include allergies, exercise, changes in weather and even emotion.
-True asthma is more common in those children who have other allergies such as eczema, allergic rhinitis (hayfever) etc.
+True asthma is more common in those children who have other allergies such as eczema, allergic rhinitis (hayfever) etc. For daycare’s and early childhood, calling it asthma is acceptable and using an ‘asthma management plan’ is appropriate.

 How to manage wheeze associated with viruses